Corrado Mazzoni

 Corrado Mazzoni was an Italian Lieutenant of World War I. He was an officer within the 67th Infantry Regiment and took part in the Tenth Battle of the Isonzo and the Eleventh Battle of the Isonzo before succumbing to wounds during a siege at Veliki Hrib.
-He was a posthumous recipient of the Gold Medal of Military Valor for his service during the war.
+He was a posthumous recipient of the Gold Medal of Military Valour for his service during the war.

 Biography

-Corrado was born in Bologna on May 12, 1892 as the son of Carlo and Emilia Melloni.
+Corrado was born in Bologna on 12 May 1892 as the son of Carlo and Emilia Melloni.
 He attended the "Galvani" High School and then enrolled in the veterinary medicine faculty of the University of Bologna.

-On 1914, he was called to lend military service in the Royal Italian Army, being enlisted and assigned to the infantry arm of the 35th Infantry Regiment.
+In 1914, he was called to lend military service in the Royal Italian Army, being enlisted and assigned to the infantry arm of the 35th Infantry Regiment.
 He attended the course for cadet officers, obtaining the grades of second lieutenant in November and was transferred to the 67th Infantry Regiment of the "Palermo" Brigade stationed in Como.